wabbajack-tools/mod-lists/Keizaal/readme.md

 ### Timing is Everything

-Bethesda has an infamous history of integrating their expansions poorly, Skyrim was no exception.
-While purely preference, it is recommended to set Dragonborn to start after Dragonslayer if you are at level 30 and Dawngaurd to start if you are level 50.
+Bethesda has an infamous history of poorly integrating their expansions, Skyrim was no exception.
+While purely preference, it is recommended to set Dragonborn to start at level 30 after Dragonslayer has been complete and set Dawngaurd to start at level 50.
 This goes against the release order of Skyrim’s expansions, but it has a better “flow”.
 Dragonborn is inherently connected to Skyrim’s main quest and feels like a sequel to it.
 Dawngurad is an unconnected side story with little to no connections with the main quest.

 ## ![](https://lh3.googleusercontent.com/HcL9TJh9pU624-0dT26wBEqFPWcho3ZWvJDEmBbhY3cGteIdQmhDjmmNrXh_idN6PafKrZGS6J15zJ-kp-fX7D-H6Dv9htI8OXKquSSL6nttChOX5ixmpAAxbyiyj_EuvOttReUD)